Data Definitions

 To Top

-The proportion of graduates from CPS high schools in a community who immediately enrolled and remain enrolled continuously (no semesters off) for the four semesters after high school graduation in one or more two-year or four-year colleges, or who completed a college degree or credential within two years.
+The proportion of graduates attending CPS high schools in an area who immediately enrolled and remain enrolled in both the fall semester directly after high school graduation, and the subsequent fall, in either a two-year or four-year college.
 Youth that drop out of post-secondary programs are at risk of never re-enrolling and attaining a degree.
-Research shows that college dropouts earn significantly less than college completers.
 Data on college persistence comes from To and Through and the National Student Clearinghouse (NSC), which houses enrollment and graduation records for colleges throughout the United States.
+Additionally, due to data availability, district-level data for this indicator is only presented for the entire district in years prior to 2023.
+In other words, for a district like 1A, the most recent year would show data specific to that area, whereas previous years would reflect combined data for all of District 1, encompassing both 1A and 1B.

 Commute Time